Data-Driven Debugging for Functional Side Channels: Abstract

 \section{Abstract}

-Information leaks through side channels are a pervasive problem in security-critical applications. {\em Functional side channels} arise when an attacker knows that the secret value of a server stays fixed for a certain time, and can observe the server executes on a sequence of different public inputs, each paired with the same secret input.
-Thus for each secret, the attackers observe a (partial) function from public values to (for instance) running time, and they can compare these functions for different secrets.
-First, we define a notion of noninterference for functional side channels.
-We focus on the case of noisy observations, where we demonstrate on examples that there is a practical functional side channel in programs that would be deemed information-leak-free using the standard definition.
+Information leaks through side channels are a pervasive problem, even in security-critical applications. {\em Functional side channels} arise when an attacker knows that a secret value of a server stays fixed for a certain time.
+Then, the attacker can observe the server executions on a sequence of different public inputs, each paired with the same secret input.
+Thus for each secret, the attacker observes a (partial) function from public inputs to execution time, for instance, and she can compare these functions for different secrets.

+First, we introduce a notion of noninterference for functional side channels.
+We focus on the case of noisy observations, where we demonstrate with examples that there is a practical functional side channel in programs that would be deemed information-leak-free or be underestimated using the standard definition.
 Second, we develop a framework and techniques for debugging programs for functional side channels.
-We adapt existing results and algorithms in functional data analysis (such as functional clustering) to discover the existence of side channels.
+We extend evolutionary fuzzing techniques to generate inputs that exploit functional dependencies of response times on public inputs.
+We adapt existing results and algorithms in functional data analysis (such as functional clustering) to model the functions and discover the existence of side channels.
 We use a functional extension of standard decision tree learning to pinpoint the code fragments causing a side channel if there is one.

-Finally, we empirically evaluate the performance of our tool \toolname on a series of micro-benchmarks, as well as on realistic Java programs with thousands of methods. \toolname is able to discover (and locate in the code) functional side channels, including one that was since fixed by the original developers.
+We empirically evaluate the performance of our tool \toolname on a series of micro-benchmarks, as well as on realistic Java programs.
+On the set of micro-benchmark, we show that \toolname outperforms the state-of-the-art techniques in detecting side-channel classes.
+On the realistic programs, we show the scalability of \toolname in analyzing functional side channels in Java programs with thousands of methods.
+In addition, we show the usefulness of \toolname in finding (and locating in code) side channels including a zero-day vulnerability in Open Java Development Kit and another Java web server vulnerability that was since fixed by the original developers.